July 31, 1949: Jimmie Martin Orchestra at the Rio Casino

 The third order of business should have been publicity, but with time short and no budget, little was done.
 George Clarke gave the event a mention in his Daily Record column, and former Jazz Society member Nat Hentoff surely mentioned it on his WMEX radio program, but there wasn’t time for any serious promotion.

-The story of the Pioneer Social Club has a “once upon a time” air about it, because the conditions that allowed it to flourish seem so improbable today.
+The story of the Pioneer Social Club, better known as just the Pioneer Club, has a “once upon a time” air about it, because the conditions that allowed it to flourish seem so improbable today.

 The Pioneer Social Club occupied a former rooming house on Westfield Street, a side street off Tremont near Camden that ran north for a half-block and ended in an alley.
 Across the street was a transit authority maintenance yard, and according to the City Directory, the Pioneer was the only address on Westfield.
 It wasn’t the sort of place you walked past.
 It had to be your destination.

-The Pioneer was a private club that charged a membership fee, and as such, it could serve liquor after the regular nightclub closing time.
-But the Pioneer operated as a bar, selling liquor and not just serving it, and for this, the Pioneer needed friends in the city bureacracy, and it had them. (more…)
+The Pioneer Club was private, and it charged a membership fee, and as such, it could serve liquor after the regular nightclub closing time.
+But the Pioneer operated as a bar, selling liquor and not just serving it, and for this, the Pioneer needed friends in the city bureaucracy, and it had them.

 July 12, 1956: Tom Wilson Records Sun Ra on Transition